 - Copy 1wmem folder to your project, it contains library files - Add lwmem/src/include folder to include path of your toolchain.
 This is where C/C++ compiler can find the files during compilation process.
 Usually using -I flag - Add source files from lwmem/src/ folder to toolchain build.
-These files are built by C/C++ compiler - Copy lwmem/src/include/lwmem/lwmem_opts_template.h to project folder and rename it to lwmem_opts.h - Build the project
+These files are built by C/C++ compiler.
+CMake configuration comes with the library, allows users to include library in the project as subdirectory and library. - Copy lwmem/src/include/lwmem/lwmem_opts_template.h to project folder and rename it to lwmem_opts.h - · Build the project